While investment firms ponder ICOs, this team is barreling ahead with a $100 million ICO fund

 That Pantera is again chugging past its peers into territory they view as uncertain isn’t surprising.
 (Pantera has done pretty well with bitcoin, which it began buying when the currency was valued at $65.
 Today, one bitcoin is valued at roughly $2,500.)
 Still, the size of its newest fund — which has already garnered $35 million and Pantera expects to close with $100 million by summer’s end — seems like an outsize gamble, even for the gun-slinging outfit.

-To learn more, we talked yesterday with Morehead, Pantera partner Paul Veradittakit, and new hire Joey Krug, who previously cofounded Augur, a decentralized prediction market platform that raised $5.3 million in an ICO in 2015 — long before the rest of us had ever heard the term.
+To learn more, we talked yesterday with Morehead, Pantera partner Paul Veradittakit and new hire Joey Krug, who previously co-founded Augur, a decentralized prediction market platform that raised $5.3 million in an ICO in 2015 — long before the rest of us had ever heard the term.

 Krug, who was also nominated to be a Thiel Fellow last year, will be the co-chief investment officer of Pantera’s new ICO vehicle alongside Morehead.